 We adopt our kittens for $70.00 and adults for $60.00.
-Each has been micro-chipped, tested negative for FeLV/FIV at a veterinary clinic, spayed/neutered, de-wormed, vaccinated and loved.
+Each has been tested negative for FeLV/FIV at a veterinary clinic, spayed/neutered, de-wormed, vaccinated and loved.

 When you adopt a kitten or adult from FPKB you are obtaining one that has valid records to prove its history of health care and behavior.
 Should the feline become ill within 3 weeks after adoption due to transition stress, we will normally intervene with solutions.
 These important factors are simply not the case when adopting from the humane society and, commonly, no records are available to support verbal claims of health care.

 When adopting from us you will find that we are exceptionally thorough and every important item is documented.
 We are committed to our cats.